 The enforcement action items below should primarily be implemented by the RCMP and the City's Community Safety Officers.
-Chase Eiver Elementary administration should coordinate with the RCMP or the school's dedicated liaison officer to plan visits and indicate problem locations that should be monitored in relation to road safety concerns.
-For bylaw related concerns, it is recommended that the City of Nanaimo and Chase River Elementary work together to create a plan for appropriate levels of enforcement.
-It is also important that Chase River Elementary emphasize the education component of enforcement by communication with students and caregivers about enforcement issues.
+Cinnabar Valley Elementary administration should coordinate with the RCMP or the school's dedicated liaison officer to plan visits and indicate problem locations that should be monitored in relation to road safety concerns.
+For bylaw related concerns, it is recommended that the City and Cinnabar Valley Elementary work together to create a plan for appropriate levels of enforcement.
+It is also important that Cinnabar Valley Elementary emphasize the education component of enforcement by communication with students and caregivers about enforcement issues.
 Enforcement actions are included with the intention of reinforcing positive behaviours such as appropriate speeds and parking.

-1. Identify locations with poor compliance and/or road safety challenges and identify measures to optimize available enforcement.

-• Lead: RCMP

-2. Conduct bi-annual safety reviews to enforce speeds and other road safety concerns at key locations.

-• Lead: RCMP, ICBC

-3. Focus on enforcing vehicles blocking crosswalks, parking in proximity to hydrants, and narrowing emergency routes and other compliance issues within school zone.

-Lead: City of Nanaimo, RCMP

-4. Monitor speeds and collect data related to motor vehicle volumes

-• Lead: City of Nanaimo, RCMP
+- 1. Identify locations with poor compliance and/or road safety challenges and identify measures to optimize available enforcement - Lead: RCMP - 2.
+Conduct bi-annual safety reviews to enforce speeds and other road safety concerns at key locations. - Lead: RCMP, ICBC - 3.
+Focus on enforcing vehicles blocking crosswalks, parking in proximity to hydrants, parking inappropriately, and narrowing emergency routes and other compliance issues within the vicinity of the school. - Lead: City of Nanaimo, RCMP - 4.
+Monitor speeds and collect data related to motor vehicle volumes - Lead: City of Nanaimo, RCMP - 5.
+To address the inability to apply a school zone near Cinnabar Elementary, explore traffic calming or speed management opportunities within a reasonable radius from the school.
+Lead: City of Nanaimo - Lead: City of Nanaimo